 Diesel mechanic certifications represent an industry recognized level of knowledge and expertise in a particular area of diesel engine diagnosis, repair or maintenance.
 These advanced certifications are offered by the National Institute for Automotive Service Excellence (ASE) and enhance a mechanic’s skill set and positively impact their qualifications and salary.
 Certifications may be obtained in specific areas such as gasoline and diesel engines, drive trains, brakes, suspension and steering, electronics, HVAC and preventative maintenance.
 For a listing of ASE certifications available specifically for heavy-duty truck mechanics, visit our Diesel Mechanic Job Resources.

 CDL- A Dry Van - $1,350 /wk Guaranteed - Get More Home Time

 Let's get the show on the road

-CDL-A Team and Solo OOs in Waterloo, IA - up to $323K - show tours!
+CDL-A Team and Solo OOs in Davenport, IA - up to $323K - show tours!

 Come Join Our Family Today

 Class A Drivers in Sioux City, IA - Great Pay, Full Benefits & Bonuses!

 CDL-A Owner Operators and Lease Purchase Opportunities in Waterloo, IA